 About the Author

-Anthony Dunne is Professor and Head of Interaction Design at the Royal College of Art.
-He is also a Partner in the design practice Dunne & Raby, London.
+Anthony Dunne is Professor and Head of the Design Interactions Programme at the Royal College of Art.
+He is the author of Hertzian Tales: Electronic Products, Aesthetic Experience, and Critical Design (MIT Press).

 —Neil Spiller, Professor of Architecture and Digital Theory and Vice Dean, Bartlett School of Architecture, University College London